mfischer67/mfischer67.github.io/README.md

 Then we check if the system clock is updated with `timedatectl status`

--	Got confused at this step and had to google to find what command to type
+-	Got confused at this next step and had to google to find what command to type

 Then to make the partition, we run `cfdisk /dev/sda` and then we select gpt for the label type